-2. Lifetime costs are seen as more important than cost of the truck itself
+2. Lifetime costs are seen as more important than the cost of the truck itself

 Lifetime costs of forklifts are seen as more important than simply the cost of the truck itself as 81% of respondents agreed that lifetime costs were very important, compared to only 47% agreeing that the cost of the truck is very important in the buying process.
 Those that agreed with both could well highlight that this is an emerging trend and shows a move to more educated purchases in the industry.

-With these responses in mind, it was telling to see that truck performance and efficiency are the most researched prior to a purchase which links to that total cost of ownership.
+With these responses in mind, it was telling to see that truck performance and efficiency are the most researched prior to a purchase which links to the total cost of ownership (TCO).
 Respondents are starting to look to the future when making purchases rather than simply the upfront costs.

 3. Truck performance, safety, battery and technology are the most popular innovations

-Whilst safety is to be expected when there is a whole host of legislation to be compliant with, the presence of battery technology in that list suggests that people are looking towards the future and potentially considering the now announced 2040 legislation.
+Whilst safety is to be expected when there is a whole host of legislation to be compliant with, the presence of battery technology in that list suggests that people are looking towards the future and potentially considering the now-announced 2030 legislation.
 Our emphasis on the future there is largely down to the indication from the results that of those interested in battery technology, only 60% are actually using electric trucks as part of their material handling equipment at the moment.

 Malcolm Mitchell from Amvar agreed that this is something to be paying close attention to, saying that "battery technology is the number one issue right now in my opinion, and finding energy solutions for our customers is a priority".

-Ian Coulman from Carrylift Group said that ''innovations in battery technology are increasing the number of low maintenance options available with innovations such as, lithium-ion.
-These innovations will increase the percentage of users of electric trucks, who will be able to adapt their fleets in line with the new 2040 legislation.''
+Ian Coulman from Carrylift Group said that ''innovations in battery technology are increasing the number of low maintenance options available with innovations such as lithium-ion.
+These innovations will increase the percentage of users of electric trucks, who will be able to adapt their fleets in line with the new 2030 legislation.''